 Product branding focuses on individual products, emphasizing unique features and benefits to target consumers.
 For example, a brand like PRIME focuses on its products, highlighting their taste, quality, and brand recognition.
 This approach is practical for products with a solid competitive advantage.

 Key differences include the focus, target audience, and longevity of branding efforts.
 Product branding focuses more on the product, while corporate branding centers on the company’s overall image and values.
-Product branding targets idea consumers, whereas corporate branding targets broad awareness, including stakeholders and partners.
+Product branding targets ideal consumers, whereas corporate branding targets broad awareness, including stakeholders and partners.
 Product branding is often short-lived, whereas corporate branding aims to create a lasting impression and build a strong reputation over time.

 Why is Product Branding Necessary?